Are prices for a single item or a set?

 Do you ship to my country?
 What is the shipping fee?

+We are located in the USA.
 We ship worldwide.
-Shipping is flat-rate – $10 to the US, $30 to Canada, and $40 everywhere else.
+Shipping is flat-rate – $10 to the US, $30 to Canada, and $50 everywhere else.
 See shipping and ordering for more details.

 What knives do you recommend?

-We are known for making the best no-spin throwing knives in the world, and the North Wind and sister knife East Wind are our finest offerings.
-In the past decade, we have shipped many thousands of North Wind and East Wind knives to over fifteen countries, near and far.
-For those who prefer a more specialized knife, the Arrow is another proven model that we make in partnership with Tom Hampich, the designer.
+We are known for making the best no-spin throwing knives in the world, and generally the knives in our current offering are the knives that are considered the most popular by our customers.
 The buyer is encouraged to read about the various styles of no-spin knife throwing and select one style that is appealing.
 The throwing style will determine the ideal knife length and balance, and a suitable knife can then be selected.
 Most of our knives are 10 to 11 inches long because this size is compatible with most no-spin throwing styles.
-When in doubt, select the knife that is visually appealing and available.
-Please email with any questions.

 Can you (or I) sharpen the edges of a Flying Steel knife?